-How can pupils enrich their knowledge and understanding in physical education?
+How can pupils enrich their knowledge and understanding in this subject?

-Curriculum organisation - extra-curricular sessions after school, and even at weekends, include opportunities for:
+Curriculum organisation - lunch time activities and extra-curricular sessions after school, and even at weekends, should include opportunities for:

-- all children, through appropriate competition, to reach the highest possible standards of attainment; either as individuals or as part of a team. - all children to engage in a variety of activities which will encourage them, and enable them, to continue to participate in healthy enjoyable sports once they have left full time education.
+• all children, through appropriate competition, to reach the highest possible standards of attainment; either as individuals or as part of a team.

+• all children to engage in a variety of activities which will encourage them, and enable them, to continue to participate in healthy enjoyable sports once they have left full time education.